Policies for the Jurisdiction of the Law, Criminal Justice and Public Safety Committee

 NCSL opposes efforts to criminalize violations of civil federal immigration law in an effort to shift federal enforcement responsibilities to state and local law officers.
 State and local government law enforcement and public safety personnel must already incarcerate, detain and transport illegal immigrants who have committed crimes, without adequate federal funding.
 NCSL strongly supports full reimbursement to states for the State Criminal Alien Assistance Program (SCAAP).
 The current SCAAP program only provides 17% reimbursement of current costs, according to a recent General Accountability Office study.
 NCSL also opposes any effort to coerce state participation in enforcement of federal immigration law by withholding SCAAP program funds.

 NCSL believes that employment verification is a critical component of enforcement requiring federal reforms.
-NCSL supports the rights of states to provide incentives and sanctions to encourage compliance.
-The U.S. Supreme Court case in Chamber of Commerce v.
-Whiting agreed with this view.
-NCSL opposes efforts to treat state governments differently from the private sector in meeting federal employment verification requirements.
+NCSL opposes federal efforts to treat state governments differently from the private sector in meeting federal employment verification requirements.

-NCSL believes that federal enforcement activities – at the worksite or in communities - should be coordinated with state and local government.
+NCSL believes that federal enforcement activities – at the worksite or in communities - must be coordinated with state and local government.
 NCSL urges the federal government to be mindful that the states bear the primary responsibility for the children who are separated from their families as a result of federal enforcement activities.
-NCSL supports federal coordination with child welfare agencies to guarantee that children are not endangered and that their best interests are protected.
+NCSL supports federal coordination with child welfare and law enforcement agencies to guarantee that children are not endangered and that their best interests are protected.